CasMeijer2005/Pancake-CMS/README.md

-# Pancake-Frameworks
+# Pancake-CMS
-This is a repository for a schoolproject.
-We have to make a framework/CMS.
+This is a repository for a school project.
+We have to make a CMS.